Why Pijul?

 This is different from both Git and Darcs:

-- In Darcs, conflicts can lead to the [exponential merge
+- In Darcs, conflicts can trigger the [exponential merge

 problem](http://darcs.net/FAQ/Performance#is-the-exponential-merge-problem-fixed-yet),